-All IWT training programs must include a signed IWT contract/written agreement between the local workforce innovation board (WIB) and the employer and must at a minimum contain the following:
+All IWT training programs must include a contract/written agreement that outlines at a minimum the following:

 - a.
-Who is providing the training;

-- b.
-What training will be provided;

-- c.
-Where the training will be provided;

-d.
-The length of the training to be provided (to include the start and end date, number of days per week, and number of hours per day);

-e.
-The cost of the training program (to include only reasonable and acceptable costs, with a minimum cost amount of \$2,000.00 per application);

-f.
-The amount of employer matching support and how it will be provided;
+Who is providing the training; - b.
+What training will be provided; - c.
+Where the training will be provided; - d.
+The length of the training to be provided (to include the start and end date, number of days per week, and number of hours per day); - e.
+The cost of the training program (to include only reasonable and acceptable costs, with a minimum cost amount of \$2,000.00 per application); - f.
+The amount of employer matching support and how it will be provided - g.
+Certification that all incumbent workers to be trained through the project have been employed by the company for six months or more unless the exceptions listed in WIOA regulations apply

-g.
-Certification that all incumbent workers to be trained through the project have been employed by the company for six months or more unless the exceptions listed in WIOA regulations apply; h.
-An agreement by the employer to provide company and client information necessary to track worker/project activity and outcomes within 30 days of the end of the calendar quarter.
+- h.
+An agreement by the employer to provide company and client information necessary to track worker/project activity and outcomes within 30 days of the end of the calendar quarter. - i.

-i.
 A training agreement from the training institution should be provided at the time of application.
-The agreement between workNet DuPage and the employer must be signed before training begins.

-- Matching: Employers participating in the program are required to pay a non-federal share of the costs of providing the Incumbent Worker Training.
+The agreement between workNet DuPage and the employer must be signed before training begins. - Matching: Employers participating in the program are required to pay a non-federal share of the costs of providing the Incumbent Worker Training.
 The non-federal share paid by an employer or group of employers may include the amount of the wages paid by the employer(s) to a worker while the worker is attending a training program and may include in-kind contributions.
 All matching contributions must be necessary for the provision of the training, fairly evaluated, and verifiable.
 Under Section 134(d)(4)(D) of the Workforce Innovation and Opportunity Act (WIOA), the minimum amount of employer share in the IWT project depends on the size of the employer: - 10% of the cost of training for employers with 50 or fewer employees; - 25% of the cost of training for employers with 51 to 100 employees; and - 50% of the cost of training for employers with 100+ employees. - Costs: Subject to the approval of DuPage County Workforce Development Division (WDD) and DuPage Workforce Board (WIB), all reasonable and necessary costs related to the conduct of the training are allowable.
-A maximum of \$10,000 per incumbent worker and/or \$25,000 per company is set for PY21, as well as a minimum funding request of \$2,000.
+A maximum of \$10,000 per incumbent worker and/or \$25,000 per company is set for PY22, as well as a minimum funding request of \$2,000.
 Funding beyond the \$25,000 cap may be considered in cases where trainees are part of an official apprenticeship program and/or will receive promotion in rank and pay.
 The LWIB will approve any projects that exceed \$25,000.
 There is no reimbursement until all training programs approved in the initial application are successfully completed.
 Should a trainee quit or fail the training program, his or her costs will not be reimbursed.
 Additionally, as limited by state policy, the costs of workers' wages paid while in training are allowable only as employer match contributions.